Santa Ana winds

-The Santa Ana winds (sometimes devil winds) are strong, extremely dry downslope winds that originate inland and affect coastal Southern California and northern Baja California.
+The Santa Ana winds, occasionally referred to as the devil winds, are strong, extremely dry katabatic winds that originate inland and affect coastal Southern California and northern Baja California.
 They originate from cool, dry high-pressure air masses in the Great Basin.

 Santa Ana winds are known for the hot, dry weather that they bring in autumn (often the hottest of the year), but they can also arise at other times of the year.
-They often bring the lowest relative humidities of the year to coastal Southern California, and "beautifully clear skies."
-These low humidities, combined with the warm, compressionally-heated air mass, plus high wind speeds, create critical fire weather conditions and fan destructive wildfires.
+They often bring the lowest relative humidities of the year to coastal Southern California, and "beautifully clear skies".
+These low humidities, combined with the warm, compressionally-heated air mass and high wind speeds, create critical fire weather conditions that fan destructive wildfires.

-There are typically about ten to 25 Santa Ana wind events annually.
-A Santa Ana can blow from one to seven days, with an average wind event lasting three days.
+Typically, about 10 to 25 Santa Ana wind events occur annually.
+A Santa Ana wind can blow from one to seven days, with an average wind event lasting three days.
 The longest recorded Santa Ana event was a 14-day wind in November 1957.
 Damage from high winds is most common along the Santa Ana River basin in Orange County, the Santa Clara River basin in Ventura and Los Angeles County, through Newhall Pass into the San Fernando Valley of Los Angeles County, and through the Cajon Pass into San Bernardino County near San Bernardino, Fontana, and Chino.

+The Santa Ana Winds drive most wildfires in Southern California.
+Most recently, the winds are known as the force behind the January 2025 Southern California wildfires, having gone on and off for 24 days, starting on January 6th, 2025 and ending on January 31st.